John Button School Prize

 - Write a letter of appreciation to the judging panel (Upon acceptance).

-The winner will be announced at the Melbourne Writers Festival on 3 September 2019, at the annual John Button Oration.
+The winner will be announced via official Melbourne School of Government channels in due course.
 Short listed applicants and those unsuccessful will also be contacted.

 - The school principal or delegate should complete the online application form and upload the essay (please note the student should NOT complete the application form)